synexcoder01/synex_cubing_tools/README.md

 # Changelogs

-You can read them in the Changelogs.md file.
+You can read them [by clicking here](https://github.com/synexcoder01/synex_cubing_tools/blob/main/CHANGELOGS.md).

 # We'd love to hear your feedback and suggestions!